MD-Arifuzzaman-ARIF/RDS-Management-System/README.md

 Visit 👉 http://localhost/your_project_folder

 3. **Configure Database**

 Update your config.php (or equivalent) file with your database username, password, and DB name.

-Update your config.php (or equivalent) file with your database username, password, and DB name.